aleph2c/miros/doc/zero_to_one.rst

    </p>

    <p>
-   Then somehow they find out about you and me, fellow humans called developers.
+   Somehow, they find out about you and me, fellow humans called developers.
    </p>

    <p>
-   They learn that we, despite being human, are all powerful.
-That we can build the pub terrace system to which their gods are subservient; that we can send the events and give the greeters and the bouncers their secret directions (arrows on the diagram).
-That we can even built lots of different interconnected universes and have them communicate with each other.
+   They learn that we, despite being human, are very powerful.
+That we can build the pub terrace system to which their gods are subservient; that we can send the event orbs and give the greeters and the bouncers their secret directions (arrows on the diagram).
+That we can even build many different interconnected universes and have them communicate with each other.
    <p>

    <p>
    They challenge us to make something useful out of their existence, even if they can't understand it from where they are, they need something to
-   <strong>mean something</strong>.
-So, they create an organized campaign:
+   <strong>have meaning</strong>.
+So, they create an organized campaign: "hack
-   "hack the humans".
-This is how it works: All of the humans in the little universe, open themselves to run code from our universe, while they are talking to either Tara or Spike.
+   the humans".
+This is how it works: All of the humans in the little universe, open themselves to run code directly from our universe, while they are talking to either Tara or Spike.
    </p>
    </div>

 .. image:: _static/md_hack_the_humans.svg
     :target: _static/md_hack_the_humans.pdf